Steve Harris (musician): Technique

-Harris had been named among the best and most influential heavy metal bassists.
-He has a "galloping" playing style: usually an eighth note followed by two sixteenth notes at fast tempo (e.g., "The Trooper" and "Run to the Hills") or eighth note triplets, which he plays with two fingers, rather than using a plectrum.
-Before playing, Harris often chalks his fingers, to make these fast patterns easier to play, as shown on the bonus DVD for the A Matter of Life and Death album.
+He has a "galloping" playing style: usually an eighth note followed by two sixteenth notes at fast tempo, or eighth note triplets, which he plays with two fingers, rather than using a plectrum.
+He stated in an interview with Guitar World "He often relies on using his fingernails on his plucking fingers to deliver his famous, trebly tone".
+Before playing, Harris often chalks his fingers to make such fast patterns easier to play, as shown on the bonus DVD for the A Matter of Life and Death album.
 Harris's playing is often unusually prominent in the mix on Iron Maiden's recordings; he generally uses a tone with a treble-heavy EQ and compression to accentuate the attack on the strings.
 Iron Maiden guitarist Janick Gers has commented that "Steve taught himself in a way that nobody can really copy it.
 People say it's like a lead guitar, but it's not.
 It gives the band a basis and it moves around quite a lot, but it's the tone that he has.
 Steve has a way of hearing things and a tone that isn't normally associated with a bass, it's more like a rhythm guitar."

 Influences

-Harris was influenced by the progressive rock bands of the 1970s, as well as early hard rock and heavy metal bands.
+As a songwriter, Harris was influenced by the progressive rock bands of the 1970s, as well as early hard rock and heavy metal bands.
 His influences include Black Sabbath, Deep Purple, Emerson, Lake & Palmer, Genesis, Jethro Tull, Led Zeppelin, Golden Earring, Pink Floyd, Thin Lizzy, UFO, Uriah Heep, Wishbone Ash, and Yes.
 Speaking about the early Iron Maiden sound, Steve Harris described the band as using twin-guitar harmonies inspired by Wishbone Ash and Thin Lizzy, complex time and mood changes from Genesis and Jethro Tull, and the dark melodic elements of Black Sabbath, Deep Purple, and Led Zeppelin.
-Harris' bass playing was influenced by Yes's Chris Squire and UFO's Pete Way, among others.
+Harris' bass playing was influenced by Rush's Geddy Lee Yes's Chris Squire and UFO's Pete Way, among others.